MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quick-start-meetings-live-events.md

 ### Webinars

-**Webinars** are structured meetings where presenters and participants have clear roles, often used for training purposes or sales and marketing presentation scenarios.
+**Webinars** are structured meetings where presenters and participants have clear roles.
+Webinars are often used for training purposes or sales and marketing presentation scenarios.
 A key difference is that webinars require registration.

 After setting up webinars in your organization, your users can schedule webinars and open registration to attendees.
 For more information about how to set up webinars, see [Set up webinars in Teams](set-up-webinars.md).
 With webinars, you can configure your meeting to be interactive to the first 1000 users, but view only for the remaining users up to 20,000.

 ### Live events

-**Live events** are structured meetings that enable you to schedule and produce events that stream to large online audiences - up to 20,000 people.
+**Live events** are structured meetings that enable your organizatiaon to schedule and produce events that stream to large online audiences - up to 20,000 people.
 If you need a meeting with broadcast capabilities only for more than 1000 people, use a live event.
 With live events, audience participation is limited to posting questions.

+If you're new to live events, for more information, see [What are Teams live events?](teams-live-events/what-are-teams-live-events.md) and [Plan for Teams live events](teams-live-events/plan-for-teams-live-events.md).

 As the administrator, you [configure live events](teams-live-events/configure-teams-live-events.md) for everyone.
-You then set up (and assign) [live event policies](teams-live-events/set-up-for-teams-live-events.md) to control what your users can (and can't) do.
+You then set up and assign [live event policies](teams-live-events/set-up-for-teams-live-events.md) to control what your users can and can't do.

-Make sure your live event producers and organizers are trained - send them to [Get started with live events](https://support.office.com/article/get-started-with-microsoft-teams-live-events-d077fec2-a058-483e-9ab5-1494afda578a).
+Make sure your live event producers and organizers are trained.
+For training, your users should see  [Get started with live events](https://support.office.com/article/get-started-with-microsoft-teams-live-events-d077fec2-a058-483e-9ab5-1494afda578a).

-If you're new to live events, for more information, see [What are Teams live events?](teams-live-events/what-are-teams-live-events.md) and [Plan for Teams live events](teams-live-events/plan-for-teams-live-events.md).

 ## License requirements for meetings, webinars, and live events